eyupgok/Hand-Detection/README.md

 # Hand-Detection
-Hand Detection and Volume Changing With Hand Gestures
+Volume Changing and Painting with Hand Deteciton